-Once you have an active QuickBooks account, there are a few initial steps such as entering a company start date and connecting your bank accounts.
+Once you have an active QuickBooks account, there are a few initial steps, such as entering a company start date and connecting your bank accounts.
 Once that’s complete, you’re ready to track your accounting data!
 This can be done manually or automatically.

 You’ll need to first create your products in QuickBooks, enter the COGS and inventory information for each product, and then assign income and expense accounts.

 Next, enter your WooCommerce store orders.
-These could include all past sales or begin on a date of your choice; ideally, you should pick a starting point and have all sales for the fiscal year together.
+These could include all past sales or begin on a date of your choice; ideally, you should pick a starting point and have all transactions for the fiscal year together.
 Orders can be entered as invoices – which are best if customers don’t pay instantly – or sales receipts, which are perfect if you process payments at the time of purchase.

 After entering your WooCommerce orders, you’ll be able to pull accounting reports to evaluate your store’s financial health, continuing to use QuickBooks to track vendors and ongoing expenses.

 Do you have too many products and orders in WooCommerce to enter this data manually?
-Perhaps you simply don’t have the time.
+Perhaps you don’t have the time.

-Great news: You can integrate WooCommerce and QuickBooks to automatically sync all of your past data and ongoing data in real time.
+Great news: You can integrate WooCommerce and QuickBooks to automatically sync all of your past data and ongoing data in real-time.